madison-python/welcome/README.md

 **MadPy is a community group** and open to all experience levels.
 We are committed to **a safe, professional environment**

-If you aren't sure if a behavior is acceptable, ask yourself:
+### Ask Yourself

-> Does this build up and encourage someone?
+> Does my behavior encourage newcomers to return to future MadPy events?
 >
-> Is this appropriate in a professional setting?
->
+> Would someone who has never given a presentation at MadPy before be more likely to do so in the future?

 Learn more about the MadPy Code of Conduct: